agoldst/dfrtopics/README.md

 ## Version history

-v0.2.5.1
- : 7/1/22.
+Recent versions can be found on the [releases](https://github.com/agoldst/dfrtopics/releases) page.

+v0.2.5.2.
+7/15/22.
+Maintenance I missed four days ago.

+v0.2.5.1.
+7/11/22.
 Maintenance.

-v0.2.5
- : 8/6/19.
+v0.2.5.
+8/6/19.
 Some support for visualization of multiple models together (sort of) using dfr-browser v0.8.1-alpha.

-v0.2.4
- : 4/26/16.
+v0.2.4.
+4/26/16.
 Compatibility with `mallet` package versions 1.0 and 1.1+. *Very experimental* topic alignment functions.

-v0.2.3
- : 4/19/16.
+v0.2.3.
+4/19/16.
 An adjusted dfr-browser export via `dfr_browser()` for one-line interactive browsing. `export_browser_data` is still available for more control. `wordcounts_instances` introduced to help express "no, MALLET, no more tokenizing!"

-v0.2.2
- : 2/10/16.
+v0.2.2.
+2/10/16.
 New (beta) feature: functions for the mutual information of words and documents within topics, and for using this in a posterior predictive check of the model fit: `imi_topic`, `mi_topic`, `imi_check`, `mi_check`.
 Introduces a dependency on RcppEigen.

-v0.2.1
- : 9/23/15.
+v0.2.1.
+9/23/15.
 Minor updates. `read_wordcounts` accepts a `reader` method for improved flexibility about data sources, and `export_browser_data` is more tolerant of variant metadata formats.
 Scaled topic coordinates now use `JS_divergence` written in C++ (introducing a direct Rcpp dependency for a questionable speed gain in a function no one uses).
 Various code- and documentation-cleaning tweaks.

-v0.2
- :  New release, September 2015.
+v0.2.
+New release, September 2015.
 An almost completely rewritten API, so don't expect backwards compatibility.
 This version should be more flexible and easier to use.
 At least it has more documentation.

-v0.1
- :  Earliest public version(s), 2013--2015
+v0.1.
+Earliest public version(s), 2013--2015

 Andrew Goldstone (<andrew.goldstone@rutgers.edu>)